Whether you own an emerging startup or an established business, you’ll probably require a web developer or mobile app developer at some point.

 - Emphasize Deadlines: Be upfront about the deadlines to ensure your web development project finishes on time.
 You can keep track of the developer’s progress by using productivity management tools such as Time Doctor.

-Trusted by big companies such as Verizon as well as small businesses like Thrive Market, Time Doctor can help you:
+Trusted by big companies as well as small businesses, Time Doctor can help you: